quinetime/slide-mdx-boilerplate/README.md

 ---

+## Deploying to a Subdirectory of a Netlify site

+### Doesn't Currently Function!. :pensive: I'm Working On It.

+For example, to deploy to `./slides/arguments`:

+* Add the following to *gatsby-config.js* (this will tell Gatsby that you don't want your page to live at the site root.
+See [here](https://www.gatsbyjs.org/docs/path-prefix/).):

+``
+module.exports = {
+  pathPrefix: `/slides/arguments`,
+}
+``

+* [Build with the undocumented basepath parameter.](https://github.com/jxnblk/mdx-deck/issues/291). e.g. `"mdx-deck build deck.mdx --basepath=\"/slides/arguments\"",`.
+You can also run the script called `subbuild` in package.json, but you'll have to go in and manually change the path to whatever you need.
+This makes React Router work appropriately and will change the address in the address bar correctly when flipping through slides.

+* Restructure your folders to create the directory structure you want, treating *public* as the site's root.
+Enter the newly-created *public* folder and manually create a *slides* folder containing an *arguments* folder.
+Manually move all other contents of *public* into *arguments*.

+* Return to this folder and `netlify deploy`.

+* Then, on your actual site, use Netlify's proxying feature to proxy to your slides.
+(See fool's comments at the end of [this thread](https://github.com/netlify/cli/issues/16).)

+* Be aware that [this open issue](https://github.com/jxnblk/mdx-deck/issues/425) suggests that doing this might break the theming.

+---

 ## To Do

 * Updating to mdx-deck 3.0 changed the way some components look.
 Fix them.
 It also switched from using styled-components to emotion, so I should rewrite them in emotion.

 * I cannot get the Background Provider to use the background image.
 Not sure what's wrong.
-This might be related to a bug where Gatsby has a problem finding static assets ([link](https://github.com/jxnblk/mdx-deck/issues/458)), but I can't even get the Provider to color the background a single solid color.
-(So I think there are two problems here: getting Providers to work, and using static assets.
+This might be related to a bug where Gatsby has a problem finding static assets ([link](https://github.com/jxnblk/mdx-deck/issues/458), workaround [here](https://github.com/HoverBaum/bug-mdx-deck-401/blob/master/deck.mdx)), but I can't even get the Provider to color the background a single solid color.
+(So I think there are two problems here: getting Providers to work, and using static assets in themes.
 I only switched to trying out a Provider when I couldn't get the backgroundImage to work in the theme.)

+* Something is wrong with hotloading the dev server.
+It doesn't always update when I make changes to deck.mdx, and I have to restart it.
+It's truly annoying.

 * mdx-deck 3.0 broke my ability to publish slide decks to a subdirectory and have React Router update the page numbers correctly.

-  	The undocumented basepath parameter is important for React Router: ([link](https://github.com/jxnblk/mdx-deck/issues/291)).
-(I have currently put the command using basepath in the subbuild script in package.json.
-It is `"subbuild": "mdx-deck build deck.mdx --basepath=\"/slides/arguments\"",`).
-I used this in mdx-deck 2.51.

-  	However, that just has to do with React Router updating the page numbers nicely...
-I now can't deploy slide decks to subdirectories at all.
-In mdx-deck 2.51, I just manually deployed the index.html file to a subdirectory, but this no longer works.
-I think this has to do with the fact that mdx-deck 3.0 switched to Gatsby, and Gatsby assumes that projects are deployed to the site root unless told.
-See [here](https://www.gatsbyjs.org/docs/path-prefix/).
-[This open issue](https://github.com/jxnblk/mdx-deck/issues/425) suggests that there's a Gatsby config that'll let me alter the pathing, but I might break the theme in so doing.

-* Once I figure these issues out, I'd like to write a script that would deploy slide decks I make directly into a subdirectory of a single-site hub and then update a menu at the site root page accordingly.
+I'm working on it: the above "Deploying to a Subdirectory" section is where I'm at right now, but it's still not working.
+(In 2.5.1, I could just use the basepath parameter when building and then restructure my directories.
+I didn't need to fool around with gatsby-config.js.)

+  	Apparently mdx-deck 3.0 makes it easy to have a single Gatsby site with a collection of decks all contained in a subdirectory.
+I would prefer to have the freedom to simply deploy slide decks to a subdirectory without building a new site (and learn Gatsby), but it seems this is the way to go.